 Neil Wallace, 409 Gore St, Fitzroy Tel: (03) 9419 5949

 St Luke, 32 Smith St, Collingwood Tel: (03) 9486 9992

 Chapman & Bailey, 420 Johnston Street, Abbotsford Tel: (03) 9417 7957

 MES, 33A St David St, Fitzroy Tel: (03) 9419 6292

 Art Spectrum, 309-311 High St, Northcote Tel: (03) 9486 4446

 The Alchemist, The Terrace SC, Shop 2, 106-126 Gap Road, Sunbury Tel: (03) 9740 9984

-The Fitzroy Painting kit contains 5 tubes of Artist Quality oil paint, Langridge oil painting medium (low-odour, low-toxic), a set of brushes and a palette knife.
+The Fitzroy Painting kit contains 5 tubes of Artist Quality oil paint, Langridge oil painting medium (low-odour, low-toxic), a set of brushes, an oil sketch paper pad and a palette knife.

 We use low-toxic, low-odour mediums and solvents in the studio as part of our OH&S safety program.
 Brush cleaning solvent, artists soaps and paper towelling are provided for student use.